amavicpos/other-files/README.md

 Physics mini projects
 -----------
-Programs and little projects focused on physics and astrophysics.
+Little projects focused on physics and astrophysics.

 Numerical analysis with C++
 -----------